-Update 2017: *Stephanie has moved into a new foster home, Joy Home Pink.
-She attends ASB part-time, where she learns Braille and academics.
-She has recently learned to use a guide cane all by herself.
-She is blossoming and loves to play the piano, whistle, and sing.
+Update 2017: *Stephanie has moved into a new foster home, Joy Home.
+She attends Anjali School for the Blind (ASB) part-time alongside *Victoria and *Jeanette, where she learns Braille and academics, and has further Braille training at a local institute for the blind.
+She uses a guide cane independently.
+She is blossoming and loves to play the piano keyboard, whistle, and sing.
 A couple of years ago, she learned to push one of her sisters in a baby swing – this was huge for her, as she couldn’t see the swing coming toward her and was a little uneasy.
 It took lots of courage for her to work up to pushing that swing, and I was so proud of her.

 Oh, this is the day I’ve waited for since day 1 of the sponsorship campaign!
 Today is dear-to-me, sweet, soft-spoken *Stephanie’s day!
 I don’t know why, but ever since I’ve known of SCH and known of *Stephanie, I’ve felt instantly drawn to her.
 And if you think it’s strange to feel drawn to someone you’ve never met in your life, that’s okay too – I couldn’t begin to tell you what it is that makes *Stephanie so special to me.
 Maybe it is her kind and gentle heart.
 Maybe it is the fact that she loves to sing, something I’m quite terrible at and will only do in my car or when home alone.
 I don’t know what it is, but I know *Stephanie is special.

-*Stephanie looks like such a beautiful and special girl. *Stephanie has also recently been coming out of her shell!
+*Stephanie is such a beautiful and special girl. *Stephanie has also recently been coming out of her shell!
 She moved into a family-style home and become much more comfortable with speaking to others.